Skip to main content

 FALSE.

-Management cannot unilaterally change anything we have today when we vote for our union.
-That would be considered retaliation and that’s against the law.
-So, the things we like today are secured when we vote for AFA, not subject to the whim of management like they are today.
+Management cannot unilaterally change what we currently have today when we vote for our union.
+That would be considered retaliation and is against the law.
+Our work rules are secured when we vote in AFA.

-When we secure our union and negotiate our first contract, we — Delta Flight Attendants and only Delta Flight Attendants — decide what’s negotiated.
-Nothing will change unless we as Delta Flight Attendants want it to change.
-Could we improve A-Days and make the system even better?
-Absolutely.
-But that’s up to us, and only us as Delta Flight Attendants.
+When we secure our union and degotiate our first contract, we as Delta Flight Attendants decide what's negotiated.
+Nothing will change unless we want it to change.

 Having a contract means securing work rules in black-and-white.
 A contract means these rules don’t change because we're in an IROP or for “operational needs.”